Understanding the Silver Spring Crime Rate

 When someone is arrested, police will typically put them in handcuffs, fingerprint them, and take a mugshot.
 Police also have to process paperwork before someone can be released.
 This can take some time, so when someone you know gets arrested, it can often be difficult to figure out where they will be taken and when they will be released.

 If you know where your loved one has been taken after their arrest, the Third District Station can be reached at 240-773-6800, while the Maryland State Police Barracks in Rockville can be reached at 301-424-2101.
-However, the first step to solving your DUI crisis or arrest is to work with an attorney prior to speaking with the police.
-If you or a loved one has been arrested, please call our law firm as soon as possible at 301-905-9821.

-After contacting a defense attorney following an arrest, the first thing that he or she will do is create a wall of separation between the suspect and the investigators since it’s all too easy for a suspect to do permanent damage to his or her case prior to seeking advice from a lawyer.
+After contacting a criminal defense attorney following an arrest, the first thing that he or she will do is create a wall of separation between the suspect and the investigators since it’s all too easy for a suspect to do permanent damage to his or her case prior to seeking advice from a lawyer.
 Many suspects believe that they are smooth enough to talk their way out of their charges when meeting alone with an investigator, but investigators are highly trained in the science of interrogation.
 They might capture a suspect unintentionally making inconsistent statements or revealing non-verbal indications of deceptiveness, even while the suspect believes that they are succeeding.

 Law enforcement officers also tend to believe that an unrepresented suspect’s decision to assert his or her right to stay silent is evidence of guilt.
 This may affect law enforcement’s choice as to whether to charge a suspect and what to charge him or her with.
 When a lawyer advises their client to stay silent, police just see this as standard procedure instead of a sign of guilt.

-Further, a defense lawyer can negotiate with the district attorney’s office or police investigator with regard to which charges will eventually be filed.
+Further, a criminal defense lawyer can negotiate with the district attorney’s office or police investigator with regard to which criminal charges will eventually be filed.
 The preliminary charges will play a significant role in your legal options and the severity of your potential penalties after charges have been filed.

 Once you have been charged with a crime in Silver Spring, MD, you will be given a court date at one of the area’s numerous courts.